Niko-ich/FEniCS-full-Stokes/readme.md

 BumpyBed3D is derived from BumpyBed and generates the domain for the experiment ISMP-HOM A.
 Both domains generate copies to the left and the right of the glacier.
 Both __init__ methods have the option that the original glacier has a finer resolution, and the copies have a coarser resolution.
 That option works only for resolution_x_direction=98.
 It is helpful to calculate the solution of the 3D simulation in less computation time.
+In version 1.2.0 we added the derived class a sliding RectangleSliding, which generates a rectangle domain that is used for sliding.

 ## solver
 The solver saves the partial differential equation as an attribute.